 Foundational Concept

-Researchers have described migraine as a sensory threshold disease, where people with migraine have lower and more fluctuating sensory thresholds than people without migraine.
+Researchers describe migraine as a sensory threshold disease - people with migraine have lower, more fluctuating sensory thresholds than people without.
+The threshold isn't fixed; it shifts daily.

-The key insight: The same trigger (chocolate, wine, stress) can overflow the bucket one day and be harmless another - depending on how full the bucket already was.
+The same trigger - chocolate, wine, weather - can overflow the bucket one day and be harmless the next, depending on how full it already was.

-Clinical and patient-education sources describe a migraine threshold as a tipping point: a person can tolerate several triggers up to a limit, but when enough changes stack together, an attack is more likely.
+Clinical and patient-education sources describe the migraine threshold as a tipping point: a person can tolerate several triggers up to a limit, but when enough changes stack together, an attack becomes likely.

 Today's Trigger